jeffyjkang/Android_Classes/README.md

 1. Create a new file called "ContactsManager.java"
 2. Create a class called `ContactsManager`
 3. It should contain a variable array property called `contacts` whose type is an ArrayList of `Contact` objects
 4. Add a method called `Contact createContact(String name, String phoneNumber)`.
-It should create a new instance of `Contact`, add it to the `contacts` ArrayList, and return it.
+It should create a new instance of `Contact`, and add it to the `contacts` ArrayList.
 5. In `MainActivity.java`, add a data member called `contactsManager` instantiate and assign an instance of `ContactsManager` to it (`ContactsManager contactsManager = new ContactsManager()`)

 ### Implement The User Interface

 1. In the action for the "Create Contact" button, get the strings entered in the text field.
 2. Use these strings to call the contacts manager's `createContact()` method.
+3. Write a method that will generate and return a `TextView` that accepts a `String` as the text value.
 3. Refresh the the text view by adding the new contact as a new text view to your linear layout view.
 4. Every contact from the array should be in this list